LEVA Level 1: Forensic Video Analysis & The Law

 With the exception of those applicants who supply video analysis services or CCTV equipment, other private sector applicants whose responsibilities include the development, sales or marketing of products or services to law enforcement will not be considered.

 LEVA membership is not required to attend Level 1.
-Upon successful completion of Level 1, students will receive a complimentary one-year LEVA membership.
+Upon successful completion of Level 1, students will receive a complimentary LEVA membership valid until the end of the calendar year.
 Refer to the LEVA By-Law sections III and XVI for information regarding membership.

 Credits and Certificate: